centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-graph-select-only-metric.gif)

-You can also toggle the selection of individual metrics by ctrl - cliking (or cmd - clicking on Macos) on the corresponding legend:
+You can also toggle the selection of individual metrics by Ctrl+Clicking (or Cmd+Clicking for Mac users) on the corresponding legend:

 ![image](../assets/alerts/resources-status/resources-status-graph-toggle-legends.gif)